|

 disruption by polymer solvents;

-thyroid disruption by fire
+thyroid disruption by fire retardants.

-In most cases fines, civil penalties and settlements
+In most cases fines,

-paid by the corporation are trivial compared to the
+corporation are trivial compared to the

 dangerously